 From Kitchen to Clinic, Lab to Legacy: Father and Son Celebrate Graduation

-Father and son Eric and Tony Baird get ready to graduate together, sharing study experiences, advice for new students and the bond they built at RMIT.
+Father and son Tony and Eric Baird get ready to graduate together, sharing study experiences, advice for new students and the bond they built at RMIT.

 This year, RMIT University will not only celebrate the graduation of its students but also the remarkable achievement of a father and son duo, both earning degrees at the same time.
-Eric Baird, who is completing his Bachelor of Nursing, and his father, Tony Baird, who is graduating with a PhD in Engineering, have taken distinct academic paths, yet their shared experience of studying at RMIT has brought them closer together, offering unique insights into the challenges and rewards of higher education.
+Tony Baird, who is completing his PhD in Engineering, and his son, Eric Baird, who is graduating with a Bachelor of Nursing, have taken distinct academic paths, yet their shared experience of studying at RMIT has brought them closer together, offering unique insights into the challenges and rewards of higher education.

 Eric Baird, 34, made a career change after 12 years working as a chef.